petuum/autodist/docs/usage/tutorials/save-restore.md

 builder.save()
 ```

-The output of *SavedModelBuilder* is a serialized data, including model weights, model graph and some other training information.
+The output of *SavedModelBuilder* is a binary including model weights, model graph, and some other training information.
-Just like the saver, a user can load the saved model without Autodist for fine-tuning or serving on a single node.
+Just like the `saver`, a user can load the saved model without AutoDist for fine-tuning or serving on a single node.

 ```
 with tf.compat.v1.Session() as sess: